nickjj/docker-django-example/README.md

-Picking a JS library is a very app specific decision because it depends on which library you like and it also depends on if your app is going to be mostly Jinja templates with sprinkles of JS or an API back-end.
+Picking a JS library is a very app specific decision because it depends on which library you like and it also depends on if your app is going to be mostly Django templates with sprinkles of JS or an API back-end.

 This isn't an exhaustive list but here's a few reasonable choices depending on how you're building your app: